Relationship Therapy

 Some of the gains that Relationship Therapy can help you achieve:

-• Greater self-worth + a stronger sense of self
+• Greater self-worth and a stronger sense of self

-• The ability to listen to your intuition + hear what it’s trying to communicate to you
+• The ability to listen to your intuition and hear what it’s trying to communicate to you

 • Understanding how your nervous system influences your relationship anxiety

-• Knowing your attachment style + how it can influence the way you show up in relationships
+• Knowing your attachment style and how it can influence the way you show up in relationships

 • Connecting the ways in which your trauma has held you back from having more fulfilling relationships